edeno/Better-Science-Code/src/presentation.md

 ------------------

-7. Always search for well-maintained software libraries that do what you need.
+STEP 7.
+Always search for well-maintained software libraries that do what you need.

 ------------------